The 10 most famous Iceland waterfalls

-The fall is located in a volcanic region, it is close to the Hekla volcano, you can read more about it in Kuku Volcano article.
+The fall is located in a volcanic region, it is close to the Hekla volcano, you can read more about it in our article about volcanoes in Iceland.
 We strongly recommend that you visit both sites when you are in the region.

 Dimensions: Haifoss waterfall is 122 meters high, making it the third tallest in Iceland, behind Glymur and Morsárfoss.

 How to get there: Please note, you will need a 4x4 to access this site.
 Haifoss is not the easiest beauty to access, in fact you will have to exit route 1 after Selfoss (the town of Selfoss this time), taking a left on route 30 (if you arrive by the north), then right on route 32, then route 332, it is a f route, on which only 4x4s are allowed to practice!

 Discover the waterfalls with your van Kuku Campers